Ahmed-Al-Badri/Loop_Display_Com/README.md

 ## Samples of work/ image and mp3 do not belong to this user.

-  The work of author/publishers should be labeled in the title/image.
+  The work of the authors/publishers should be labeled in the title/image.